What's different for Notre Dame after 2012 title-game collapse?

 "We're still being compared to what happened in 2012, fair or unfair," coach Brian Kelly said at his arrival news conference Monday in Dallas.
 "We need to set a new kind of parameter there."

-When a team makes the national championship, it has a singular goal.
-The team hasn't had a chance to directly compete for a title in six years, so it's natural to examine the team's most recent performance on college football's biggest stage.
+When a team like Notre Dame makes the national championship its singular goal, and hasn't had a chance to directly compete for a title in six years, it's natural to examine the most recent performance on college football's biggest stage.
 For those who forget -- many Domers have selective amnesia -- it didn't go well for the guys in the gold helmets: Alabama 42, Notre Dame 14.
 The Tide scored touchdowns on their first three possessions, led 35-0 and outrushed the Irish 265-32 en route to their second consecutive BCS national title and third in four seasons under Nick Saban.

 A championship matchup with incredible historical connections went historically poorly for the Irish.